Job Openings

 • Mature, responsible female with a vibrant Christian witness

-• Desire to serve women in recovery from trafficking, trauma, substance abuse
+• Must have a heart and a passion for seeing the broken restored, and a desire to serve women in recovery from trafficking, trauma, substance abuse

 • Ability to respond to crisis and/or escalated behavior calmly and with confidence